xinhuang/xinhuang.github.com/src/assets/posts/2013-10-04-how-to-config-goagent-for-sbt.md

----
-layout: post
-title: "How to Config GoAgent For SBT"
+"title": "How to Config GoAgent For SBT"
-description: ""
-category:
-tags: [HowTo, GoAgent, SBT]
+"tags": ["HowTo", "GoAgent", "SBT"]
 ---

 ## Proxy Setting For SBT